During the first week, familiarize yourself with any

 www.ca.uky.edu/anr first, click

-on the Agent Resources link and test a few sites to get familiar with
+on the Agent Resources link and try a few sites to get familiar with

 have taken a ride around the county prior to you interview, but a tour